Lombiq/Orchard-Dojo-Library/Library/Training/Thematics/Topics/CoreConceptsAndBasicUsage/Index.md

-# Core concepts and basic usage
+# Core Concepts and Basic Usage